Grow a Healthy, Well-Groomed Beard in 3 Simple Steps

 When it comes to having a healthy, well-groomed beard, there are a few steps to follow.

 While you may wash your beard regularly, you may not consider the cleaning agents you use.
-Many soaps with popular fragrances for men have harsh chemicals or allergens that can dry out or inflame your skin and actually create more beardruff.

 When you finish washing your beard, it’s time to condition.
 Use a good, natural beard oil on the skin under your beard and on the actual beard hair.
 This will hydrate your skin and enhance your facial hair.
 More important, a good, natural beard oil will fight inflammation and allergic reactions that can play havoc with your skin.